 Item # Requirement Location in SWPPP Addressed?
 Deficiencies Requiring Document(s) 12 Does the SWPPP identify the mean annual precipitation?
-No Yes, but deficient Yes 2016 CGP 5.3.3.1 DOT&PF Spec 641- 2.01 13 Does the SWPPP specify the size (in inches) of the 2-year, 24-hour storm? ☐ No ☐ Yes, but deficient ☐ Yes 4.0 N ATURE OF CONSTRUCTION A CTIVITY 14 Does the SWPPP describe the function of the project? ☐ No ☐ Yes, but deficient ☐ Yes 2016 CGP 5.3.4.1 15 Is the intended sequence of construction activities that disturb soils described?
-No Yes, but deficient Yes 2016 CGP 5.3.4.2 DOT&PF Spec 641- 2.01 16 Is the size of the property and total area (in acres) expected to be disturbed within the Project Zone provided (including excavation, grading and support activities such as off-site staging, borrow, and waste areas)? ☐ No ☐ Yes, but deficient ☐ Yes 2016 CGP 5.3.4.3 17 Does the SWPPP identify all potential sources of pollution that may reasonably be expected to affect the water quality of the storm water discharges from the site? ☐ No ☐ Yes, but deficient ☐ Yes 2016 CGP 5.3.4.5 5.0 SI TE MAPS (APPENDIX A) T 18 Does App.
-A include a general location of the site with enough detail to identify the location of the construction site and any waters of the U.S. (including wetlands) within one mile of the site? ☐ No ☐ Yes, but deficient ☐ Yes 2016 CGP 5.3.4.4 and 5.3.5
+III SWIII No Yes, but deficient Yes 2021 CGP: 5.3.3.1 DOT&PF Spec 641-2.01 13 Does the SWPPP specify the size (in inches) of the 2-year, 24-hour storm?
+No Yes, but deficient Yes 2021 CGP: 4.3.9 & 8.2.1.3 4.0 N ATURE OF CONSTRUCTION A CTIVITY 14 Does the SWPPP describe the function of the project? ☐ No ☐ Yes, but deficient ☐ Yes 2021 CGP: 5.3.4.1 15 Is the intended sequence of construction activities that disturb soils described? ☐ No ☐ Yes, but deficient ☐ Yes 2021 CGP: 5.3.4.2 DOT&PF Spec 641-2.01 16 Is the size of the property and total area (in acres) expected to be disturbed within the Project Zone provided (including excavation, grading and support activities such as off-site staging, borrow, and waste areas)? ☐ No ☐ Yes, but deficient ☐ Yes 2021 CGP: 1.4.2.3 & 5.3.4.3 17 Does the SWPPP identify all potential sources of pollution that may reasonably be expected to affect the water quality of the storm water discharges from the site? ☐ No ☐ Yes, but deficient ☐ Yes 2021 CGP: 5.3.4.5 5.0 SI TE MAPS (APPENDIX A) 18 Does App.
+A include a general location of the site with enough detail to identify the location of the construction site and any waters of the U.S. (including wetlands) within one mile of the site? ☐ No ☐ Yes, but deficient ☐ Yes 2021 CGP: 5.3.4.4 & 5.3.5

 Item # Requirement Location in SWPPP Addressed?
 Deficiencies Requiring Document(s) 19 Does App.
 A include site maps containing all the following information?
-Boundaries of the property where construction activities will occur; Locations where earth disturbing activities will occur, noting any phasing; Location of areas that will not be disturbed; Location of storm water conveyances including ditches, pipes, and swales; Location of storm water inlets and outfalls, with a unique identification code for each outfall; Municipal separate storm sewer systems, if present; Direction(s) of storm water flow and approximate slopes after grading activities Locations where control measures will be or have been installed Locations where exposed soils will be or have been stabilized Locations where post construction (permanent) storm water controls will be or have been installed Locations of support activities: concrete/asphalt batch plants, equipment staging areas, material storage areas, disposal areas, borrow areas Locations where □ No □ Yes, but deficient □ Yes 2016 CGP: 5.3.5
+North arrow and bar scale; Boundaries of the property where construction activities will occur; Locations where earth disturbing activities will occur, noting any phasing; Location of areas that will not be disturbed; Location of storm water conveyances including ditches, pipes, and swales; Location of storm water inlets and outfalls, with a unique identification code for each outfall; Municipal separate storm sewer systems, if present; Direction(s) of storm water flow and approximate slopes after grading activities Locations where control measures will be or have been installed Locations where exposed soils will be or have been stabilized Locations where post construction (permanent) storm water controls will be or have been installed Locations of support activities: concrete/ asphalt batch plants, equipment staging areas, material storage areas, disposal areas, borrow areas ☐ No ☐ Yes, but deficient ☐ Yes 2021 CGP: 5.3.5